 - Under Deduct Amounts enter the rate of: 0.0010

-- This is NOT a pre-tax deduction so answer the next question accordingly.
+- This is NOT a pre-tax deduction (but see below re: Sec.
+125 amounts) so answer the next question accordingly.

 - Choose option 6 - % of Gross pay for the post-tax calculation method (Calc how will display 6).